-At the start of the line there was a man standing who was talking to the people on the line.
-This man had graying hair.
+At the start of the line, there was a man standing who was talking to the people on the line.
+This man had greying hair.
 He was dressed simply in a white kurta.
 His face could not be seen.
 The young man was in his late 20s.
 He had blue eyes.
 He was the last person in the line.

 The man with the blue eyes continued to observe this with fascination.
 Then after a long time, the man in the white kurta wrote down something on a book.
 He wrote with a quill.
 The man in the white kurta asked the woman to move forward.
 She moved along the corridor.
 The man with the blue eyes kept on looking at her till she disappeared from view.

 The man after her seemed like a wealthy man.
 He was extremely nervous.
 As compared to the woman ahead of him who had been calm but sad, he was nervous and agitated.
 He gave the impression of someone who had done something wrong.
-The questionnaire for this man seemed longer, since he was unable to tell everything properly in the first place.
+The questionnaire for this man seemed longer since he was unable to tell everything properly in the first place.
 The man in the white kurta kept on asking him questions.

-At that the man with the blue eyes glanced back for the first time.
+At that, the man with the blue eyes glanced back for the first time.
 He saw a similar view as he was getting ahead.
 It was another corridor stretching into nothing.
 He watched the man till he disappeared from view.

 They seemed perfectly happy to be there.
 They had found their peace.
 They had no regrets.
 The man in the white kurta was happy to see them.
 They spoke as though they knew each other.
 He guided both of them forward.
 And they moved ahead.
 After a few more people, the man with the blue eyes was face to face with the man in the white kurta.
-The man in the white kurta was an old man with graying hair.
-He had never seen a man with such a gentle eyes.
+The man in the white kurta was an old man with greying hair.
+He had never seen a man with such gentle eyes.
 There was a lot of wisdom on that face.

-“That is a very small percentage” said the man in the white kurta.
+“That is a very small percentage,” said the man in the white kurta.
 The older man paused and allowed the younger man to speak.
 When the younger man did not talk, he continued,” Did you notice the couple who went before you?
 They were very satisfied.
 They had seen all that they wanted to see.
 They were ready to go ahead.”
 There was another pause in their conversation.

 He thought of all the things that he had wanted to do.
 He thought of all the things he had planned to do in the future.
 He had assumed like all humans to live forever.
 It never occurred to him that he wouldn’t even make it to his 30th birthday.
 He had planned to ask a girl to marry him this weekend.

 Contributing Story Teller:: Medha Bhatt from Goa.
 I am an aspiring writer.